-Over the past few years, central Oklahoma is booming.
+Over the past few years, central Oklahoma-and Oklahoma City in particular-has been booming.
 OKC is one of the fastest-growing cities in the U.S., and that brings a lot of excitement but also some big challenges.
 One of the most pressing?
 We simply don’t have enough housing to meet the needs of our growing population.

 To address this, the City Council has been working hard to update local rules and cut red tape.
 One big change under consideration is a new ordinance that would allow accessory dwelling units (ADUs).
 If passed, the new ordinance would let homeowners add these units “by right,” meaning they wouldn’t have to jump through extra hoops just to build a small additional dwelling unit on their property.